Physical Therapist Assistant

 Physical therapist assistants are required to graduate from an accredited 2 year program to be able to apply for licensure.
 The individual who successfully completes these courses at CCRI receives an Associate in Applied Science (A. A. S.) degree and is eligible to take the licensure examination for physical therapist assistants in Rhode Island.
 State licensure requirements may vary state to state.

 What courses should I take in high school, if I am interested in becoming a physical therapist assistant?

-Interested high school students should enroll in a math and science curriculum, including algebra, biology, and physics or chemistry.
+Interested high school students should enroll in a math and science curriculum, including algebra and biology.
 The student will need good reading and communication skills to be prepared to take English Composition I at the college level.

-All students completing the prerequisite courses with a “C” or better and maintaining a GPA of at least 2.0 will be accepted on a first come, first served basis.
-At this time there is not a waiting list for the physical therapist assistant program.
+All students completing the prerequisite courses with a “B-” or better and maintaining a GPA of at least 2.7 will be accepted according to the Performance Based Acceptance Process described in the Admission Guidelines.